Taiwan just went 200 days without a locally transmitted Covid-19 case. Here's how they did it - KESQ

 Easter was an important milestone in the United States because President Donald Trump had said a month earlier he wanted the country “opened up and just raring to go” by the holiday.

 At that point, 1.7 million people had been infected and 110,000 had been killed by the virus — globally.
-On Friday, those figures were nearing 45 million cases and more than 1.1 million deaths, according to Johns Hopkins University.
+On Friday, those figures had passed 45 million cases and more than 1.1 million deaths, according to Johns Hopkins University.

 Taiwan’s landmark achievement comes in a week when France and Germany are enacting new lockdowns and the United States identified a record 88,000-plus cases in a day.
 The state of Florida, which has a similar population size to Taiwan, with approximately 21 million people, identified 4,188 cases on Wednesday alone.